 A snapshot only contains data that is already written to the disk (but not data that is in the memory and not yet written to the disk) at the moment the snapshot is created.
 We strongly recommend that you shut down the instance or ensure that the memory data is already written to the cloud disk and then suspend all writes to the cloud disk before creating the snapshot.
 For this purpose, you need to do the following.

 For database services, we recommend that you lock all tables in databases as read-only to avoid a situation where new data is written to the cloud disk and cannot be captured by the snapshot that is being created.
 By using MySQL as an example, the procedure is as follows:

-FLUSH TABLES WITH READ LOCKCommand closes all open tables and locks all tables in all databases using a global read > lock. as shown below:
+FLUSH TABLES WITH READ LOCKto close all opened tables and use the global read lock to lock all tables in every database, as shown below: